Democrats reach milestone: 100 new district court judges

 WASHINGTON — President Joe Biden and Democrats, largely stymied by Republicans from enacting their policy agenda, have transformed the Senate into a judicial confirmation factory that has just passed a major milestone in its drive to remake the federal courts, approving the 100th District Court nominee since Biden took office.

-The pace of the effort has surpassed the one set by Republicans when they pushed to reshape the courts during the administration of former President Donald Trump, putting the Biden administration’s 20 District Court nominees ahead of the Trump team at the same point in his term.
+The pace of the effort has surpassed the one set by Republicans when they pushed to reshape the courts during the administration of former President Donald Trump, putting the Biden administration 20 District Court nominees ahead of the Trump team at the same point in his term.

 “These judges will affect America long after just about every senator is out of here,” said Sen. Chuck Schumer, D-N.Y., the majority leader, who has had a longtime interest in judicial confirmations.
 “It is hugely important.
 It’s a step-by-step process.
 It’s hard.”